seanking/companion-objects/README.md

 ## Companion Object

 A companion object is the declaration of an object inside a class.
-Similar to a static initializer in Java, the companion object is initialized when the class is loaded.
-A companion object can be accessed similarly to the way static fields and methods are accessed in Java, the class is used as a qualifier.
-The following is a declaration of a companion object for the `Person` class.
+The companion object can be accessed similarly to the way static fields and methods are accessed in Java, the class is used as a qualifier.
+The following is a declaration of a companion object in the `Person` class.

 ```kotlin
 class Person(val firstName: String, val lastName: String) {